RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 https://old.reddit.com/r/Music/comments/1n2jj4z/john_fogerty_says_its_hilarious_trump_still/

 This is the entire situation.
-People think it is hilarious what Donald Trump ddoes.
-Irony poisioning, satire poisoning of an entire nation.
-People can not stop mocking the Tony Cliftion performances of Putin and Trump and supporting casts of Kremlin and White House.
+People think it is hilarious what Donald Trump does.
+Irony poisoning, satire poisoning of an entire nation.
+People can not stop mocking the Tony Clifton performances of Putin and Trump and supporting casts of Kremlin and White House.
 The more they use absurd and surreal comedy, the more the audience can't stop handing over wealth and power.
 That's what Surkov governing does, that is what Surkov students have mastered.
 As Joseph Campbell said in summer of 1987 at age 83, "die for a metaphor", in our case the fiction metaphor is Donald Trump being able to say:

 1. Bruce Springsteen https://economictimes.indiatimes.com/news/international/us/donald-trump-sues-bruce-springsteen-for-defamation-over-explosive-onstage-comments/articleshow/122116950.cms?from=mdr